NataliaKhaidanova/MT-evaluation-metrics/README.md

-<h1>Machine-translation Quality Estimation: Comparing Traditional and Neural Machine-Translation Evaluation Metrics for English→Russian<h1>
+Machine-translation Quality Estimation: Comparing Traditional and Neural Machine-Translation Evaluation Metrics for English→Russian

 A Thesis Project for Master's Degree in Linguistics: Text Mining, Vrije Universiteit Amsterdam 2022/2023.
 Done by Natalia Khaidanova.